Primeval (TV series): Cancellation and a revival

-Despite the third series being successful, Primeval was cancelled after its run on 15 June 2009 for financial reasons; ITV almost filed for bankruptcy during the Great Recession.
-ITV declined to recommission Primeval for a fourth series despite Impossible Pictures, the production company behind the series, proposing numerous different options, such as producing the series cheaper (for £600,000 per episode) or offering first-run rights to a rival channel.
-The cancellation was likely primarily motivated by the effects budget; Primeval cost around millions of pounds per series and ITV could not claim all of the money earned by the series due to it being produced independently by Impossible Pictures.
+Despite the third series' being successful, Primeval was cancelled after its run on 15 June 2009 for financial reasons; ITV almost filed for bankruptcy during the Great Recession.
+ITV declined to recommission Primeval for a fourth series despite Impossible Pictures', the production company behind the series, proposing numerous different options, such as producing the series cheaper (for £600,000 per episode) or offering first-run rights to a rival channel.
+The cancellation was likely primarily motivated by the effects budget; Primeval cost several million pounds per series and ITV could not claim all of the money earned by the series because it was produced independently by Impossible Pictures.
 During the production of the third series, the producers had at no point expected that Primeval would not return for a fourth series, stating in subsequent interviews that they would not have left as many of character's fates up in the air had they known of the threat of cancellation.

 Primeval was recommissioned three months after being cancelled.
 The "resurrection" of the series was made possible through a new deal made by Impossible Pictures, in which the series would be co-produced by both ITV and UKTV (with the costs shared), with additional funding also being provided by BBC Worldwide and ProSieben.
-The deal secured the making of thirteen new episodes, split into a fourth and fifth series.
+The deal secured the making of 13 new episodes, split into a fourth and fifth series.
 The fourth series would air on ITV and then on the UKTV-owned channel Watch whereas the fifth series would air first on Watch.
-The production team were thrilled to be able to produce two additional series since it would allow them to resolve the plotlines of the previous series and move Primeval further.
+The production team were thrilled to be able to produce two additional series, as it would allow them to resolve the plotlines of the previous series and move Primeval further.
 The fourth and fifth series had a combined budget of £15 million.

-Although most of the cast of the third season were announced as returning for the fourth and fifth series, the production needed to cast several new characters, due to the departures of several actors and the third series leaving several characters stranded in the past.
+Although most of the cast of the third season were announced as returning for the fourth and fifth series, the production needed to cast several new characters, because of the departures of several actors and the third series' leaving several characters stranded in the past.
 New main cast members Laila Rouass and Jason Flemyng were also unable to commit to an entire further series.
 As a result, the fourth and fifth series brought in several new main characters, played by Ciarán McMenamin, Ruth Kearney, Ruth Bradley and Alexander Siddig.
-Ultimately, poor ratings for the fifth series when it aired on ITV in 2012 caused Primeval not to be renewed for a sixth series, despite both the production team and the cast being interested in continuing the series.
+Ultimately, poor ratings for the fifth series when it aired on ITV in 2012 caused Primeval not to be renewed for a sixth series, despite the production team's and the cast's interest in continuing the series.